1. Development workflow

 6. MVVM Community Toolkit

-The MVVM Toolkit provides all the necessary tools to follow the Model-View-ViewModel pattern.
+MVVM Toolkit provides all the necessary tools to follow the Model-View-ViewModel pattern.
 It integrates perfectly with Avalonia.
 The use of attributes to define ViewModel properties and commands saves time prevents errors.
-The other option to help you craft an MVVM app is Reactive UI, which also integrates perfectly with Avalonia.
+The other option to help you craft an MVVM app is

 7. Charts

-The app uses Gauges from LiveCharts2 to compose the Humidity and Wind dashboard widgets.
+LiveCharts2 to compose the Humidity and Wind dashboard widgets.
 They work great.
 If you need charts we strongly recommend checking them out!

 8. Routing